Phantom-23/automatic-certificate-generation/README.md

 - A window with the certificate template will appear, do the following:
   - Double click for the first time.
 The place where you double clicked will indicate the **top left corner** for the NAME on the certificate.
-  - Double click for the second time.
+  - Double click for the second time, if you want to print date on certificate.
 The place where you double clicked will indicate the **top left corner** for the DATE on the certificate.
   - Now, hit `ENTER`.

 - The script will then generate the certificates and send emails.
 For the first generated certificate, a new window will open to show that.
 Make sure you close it to continue generating the remaining certificates.